GoogleCloudPlatform/gke-managed-certificates-demo/README.md

 The end goal is to deploy a GKE Ingress that uses a Google managed certificate for ssl termination.
 In this example, we will create:

 1. GKE cluster deployed with terraform
-1. public static ip deployed with terraform and will be used as our Ingress IP
+1. Public static ip deployed with terraform and will be used as our Ingress IP
 1. DNS record deployed pointing our domain name to our Ingress ip.
 It is also deployed with terraform
 1. Google managed certificated for our domain deployed using gcloud since terraform has no support yet for this beta feature.
-1. kubernetes application that contains a deployment, service and an Ingress which uses the certificate customized with Kustomize and deployed with kubectl
+1. Kubernetes application that contains a deployment, service and an Ingress which uses the certificate customized with Kustomize and deployed with kubectl

 ### Terraform structure